Azure/ResourceModules/modules/compute/virtual-machine/README.md

 ### Parameter: `dedicatedHostId`

 Specifies resource ID about the dedicated host that the virtual machine resides in.
 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `diagnosticEventHubAuthorizationRuleId`

-Resource ID of the diagnostic event hub authorization rule for the Event Hubs namespace in which the event hub should be created or streamed to.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticEventHubName`

-Name of the diagnostic event hub within the namespace to which logs are streamed.
-Without this, an event hub is created for each log category.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticStorageAccountId`

-Resource ID of the diagnostic storage account.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticWorkspaceId`

-Resource ID of the diagnostic log analytics workspace.
-- Required: No
-- Type: string
-- Default: `''`